TheBalahkay/adventures-of-the-sea-wolf/content/Chandri/Misc/extras/Pippins eventual moral code.md

 ----
 ### How these principles play out

-- **Honor:** There is **no honor** in defeating a creature that has no chance against you; skill must be used for necessary defense, not cruelty or pride.
+- **Honor:** There is **no honor** in killing a creature that has no chance against you; skill must be used for necessary defense, not cruelty or pride.
+	- A kill doesn't need to be honorable, but always respectful/necessary

 - **Acknowledge the Cost:** After a kill, take a moment to silently ask:  "Was this kill necessary?
 Let the price of this life strengthen my shield against those who would steal freedom.
 Wish their spirit well."